pcjedi/pcjedi.github.io/_posts/2024-08-25-python-logging-basics.markdown

 # <Logger a.b (WARNING)>
 ```

 We created a Logger named `a`.
 After that we created a Logger `b` with `a` as its parent.
 After that, we created a Logger `c` with `b` as its Parent.
 We can make use of this by using `__name__` as the logger name.
-If we are inside a module and not `__main__`, the logger from the file/folder one hierarchy level above will become the ancestor.
+If we are inside a module and not `__main__`, the logger from the folder one hierarchy level above will become the ancestor.
 This will make it easy to configure the logging on a module basis, when executed.

-> always initialize a logger like this `logger = logging.getLogger(__name__)`
+> if initializing a logger like this `logger = logging.getLogger(__name__)` it becomes easy to configure it

 ### Propagation

 The advantage of Ancestry is, that certain properties of loggers can be 'inherited' through loggers due to propagation.
-I am not talking about real Inheritance here like meant in OOP, but rather an implicit one, due to the Propagation of Log Messages through the Logger Hierarchy.
-Meaning, every Message will be handled by the Handlers of the Logger and afterwards be propagated to the Parent, where this loop continues, until the Root Logger is reached.
-The Propagation can be deactivated at any Logger.
+I am not talking about real Inheritance here, like meant in OOP, but rather an implicit one.
+Every Message will be handled by the Handlers of the Logger and afterwards be propagated to the Parent, where this loop continues, until the Root Logger is reached.
+This Propagation can be deactivated at any Logger.
 Consider the following Example:

 ```python
 import logging